lucas-kacz/Starton_IDCar/README.md

 - Our website is hosted online, you can acces it using this [link](https://idcar.vercel.app/)

+- If you want to use the project locally follow the next steps

 - Clone the repo on your local machine

 - Type `cd app`